ShaunCurtis/Blazr.Demo/documents/Design.md

 }
 ```

-And implement a class version of that interface:
+And a class that implements the interface:

 ```csharp
 public class WeatherForecastView : IWeatherForecastService